zeroluck/docs/sources/articles/mod-auth-oidc/centos-installation.md

 ```

 Here, both certificate and key files already exist on the server.
 You
 can use your own, too.
+Next, enable the site by running the
-Next, restart the Apache service as:
+`a2ensite`command, and restart the Apache service as:

 ```
+a2ensite dynamic.conf
 service httpd restart
 ```